List of former English Heritage blue plaques: Indication of houses of historical interest in London

-Publication of new 'Indication of houses of historical interest in London' leaflets ceased after the 1939–1945 war; simplified plaque lists were published by the LCC in 1947, 1952 and 1960 ('Commemorative Tablets on Houses of Historical Interest'), and by the GLC ('Blue Plaques on Houses of Historical Interest in London') in 1971.
-The GLC published an expanded version of the latter featuring a pull-out map indicating the locations of the 365 plaques then in existence in 1976.
+Publication of new 'Indication of houses of historical interest in London' leaflets ceased after the 1939–1945 war; simplified plaque lists entitled 'List of Houses of Historical Interest in London Marked by Memorial Tablets', now incorporating the surviving SOA plaques under the heading 'Tablets erected by the Royal Society of Arts and other bodies and now maintained by the council' were published by the LCC in April 1947 and March 1949, with losses due to enemy action and other factors indicated.
+Two more booklets listing the plaques in the scheme, 'Commemorative Tablets on Houses of Historical Interest' were published by the Council, the first in 1952 and a revised version in 1960.
+The Greater London Council published their 'Blue Plaques on Houses of Historical Interest in London' in 1971, and released an expanded version, featuring a pull-out map indicating the locations of the 365 plaques then in existence, in 1976.

 Official publications from the English Heritage era include the coffee-table sized Lived In London: blue plaques and the stories behind them by Emily Cole, published in association with English Heritage in 2009, and The English Heritage Guide to Blue Plaques by the scheme's senior historian, Howard Spencer, first published in 2016, a revised and updated second edition appearing in 2019.

 To date, no definitive list of plaques lost to the official London scheme has been published.
 Identifying them is a matter of reconciling historic sources to the list of plaques maintained by English Heritage.
 In many cases, the fate of the building to which a lost plaque was affixed can be determined via the pages of the Survey of London.

 Plaques lost

 This section records plaques removed from the official London Blue Plaque Scheme after the demolition of the building to which they were affixed.
-Members of the public with any information about the whereabouts of these memorials are encouraged to email missingplaques@english-heritage.org.uk.